 Wild bees and other pollinators are in decline.
 One way gardeners can help is by planting garden flowers that provide forage for a wide variety of pollinating insects

-Using scientific evidence, our extensive experience and the records of gardeners and beekeepers, we’ve hand-picked a selection of year-round flowering Plants for Pollinators to tackle the decline in pollinator numbers.
+Using scientific evidence, our extensive experience and the records of gardeners and beekeepers, we’ve selected a range of year-round flowering Plants for Pollinators to tackle the decline in pollinator numbers.

 Find Plants for Pollinators

-Look for the Plants for Pollinators symbol in the find a plant database, or use the Plants for Pollinators filter, to see our hand-picked selection of plants.
+Look for the Plants for Pollinators symbol when searching our find a plant database, or use the Plants for Pollinators filter, to see the selection of plants.

-The RHS Plants for Pollinators registered trademark is available for members of the trade and groups that want to promote the initiative.
+The RHS Plants for Pollinators registered trademark is available for use by the horticultural trade and groups that want to promote the initiative.

-Complete the the registration form to download to the Plants for Pollinators logos in multiple file formats.
-You will also get access to the guidlines document and terms and conditions on best use of the trademark.
+Complete the registration form to download the Plants for Pollinators logos.
+You will also get access to the guidelines document and terms and conditions on the use of the trademark.

 Register to use the logos

 What else can I do to help pollinators?

 - Allow lawn ‘weeds’ to flower by mowing less often.
 Dandelions for instance are an invaluable food source for many pollinators, including the pantaloon bee